"I would sooner be a

 Spain's story begins around 200 BC, when it is initially under Roman rule.
 The Roman name for this nation is Hispania, hence the etymology of the word Espana can clearly be seen.
 We can then fast forward to the 6th century, when the Visigoth king, Euric, set about extending his territory Southwards from the Pyrenees mountain range.
 By the next century, Spain is under complete Visigoth rule, with its capital city of Toledo being situated in the centre of the country.
 Not long after the establishment of this kingdom, the Visigoths are driven from Toledo, and indeed, lose power to Arabic tribes who have made the short journey by sea from the Northern tip of Africa.
 The first stable period to speak of is under Umayyad rule, when Prince Abd-al-Rahman establishes Spain as a major Muslim civilisation.
 During this period, the Southern city of Cordoba becomes a formidable and revered city of the middle ages.
 The distinguished Mosque - La Mezquita - that was built under Abd-al-Rahman's rule, still stands today, and although somewhat changed, since the Renaissance period, it remains a notable tourist attraction.

-Inquisition, during a time of religious intolerance where the
+infamous Spanish Inquisition, during a time of religious

-people were executed in the name of the
+that approximately 3000 people were executed in the name of the

 The reign of Ferdinand and Isabella led to the birth of a new Spain, one which went on to become a colonial empire.
 It is during this period of history that Spain's linguistic and cultural legacy, particularly in South America, was initiated.
 Today, there are in excess of 500 million Spanish speakers, due to those first forays into new lands by the Kingdom of Spain and her people.
 Christopher Columbus is perhaps the most well-known figure of this age.
 In fact, his reaching of the Americas was around the same time as the fall of Granada, and the return to Christian rule.
 Notably, the revered Spanish Armada was birthed during this early-modern era; a fleet of ships that attempted an unsuccessful invasion of England.
 It is widely accepted that this period of Spain's history is one of phenomenal success, a time when it was regarded to be Europe's most powerful Kingdom, and indeed, a world power for well over a further century.

-totalitarian authority; Spain was now a dictatorship.
-It wasn't
+political power through totalitarian authority; Spain was now a

-millions of visitors in 2015, it was globally the third
+tourist destination.
+With millions of visitors in 2015, it was

 Regarding the importance of tourism to Spain's economy, the industry generates 11% of the country's GDP, making it a major and important boon to Spanish society.
 As it stands, alongside some of Spain's recent economic difficulties, tourism continues to flourish, and is therefore a precious and significantly vital commodity.
 Initially, it was General Franco, himself, who pioneered the tourism boom, by revoking the need to obtain a visa to enter the country.
 The devaluation of the peseta was also a contributing factor, driving down the cost for those wishing to visit Spain.
 Mass tourism was born, and with the upcoming advent of package holidays, Spain was in the driving seat, ready to cash in on its vast unspoiled coastlines, and bustling towns.